Danila-Pechenev/GeometryProject/README.md

 # GeometryProjects
-A repository for geometry projects of the second term | SPbU
+A repository for geometry projects of the second term | the first year, SPbU